-LVL allows the comparison of two GDS files on the basis of layer by layer, which comes of a great help in validating the IP blocks in the streamed out GDS file against the original data.
+LVL allows the comparison of two GDS files on the basis of layer by layer, which comes of great help in validating the IP blocks in the streamed-out GDS file against the original data.
 This test also approves the implementation of specified IP versions.

 Reference Data from Common Library

 As various engineers work on different design blocks, ensuring common reference sets for the linkage of cells and IP libraries holds great significance.
-Since each IP has several data files associated to it, so all these data files must be accessed from a same base location.
-Confining all such references to single shared configuration file and common path variables greatly reduces the chances of human errors.
+Since each IP has several data files associated with it, so all these data files must be accessed from the same base location.
+Confining all such references to a single shared configuration file and common path variables greatly reduces the chances of human errors.

 Electrostatic Discharge Analysis

-After the Physical Verification Checks like design rule checking and LVL tests, comes the need of ESD protection.
-During the final integration it is highly recommended to go through any ESD protection required for the IP blocks in the design.
-Mostly there are some special power connectivity needs and other additions like diode clamp and IP pads might also be required.
+After the Physical Verification Checks like design rule checking and LVL tests, comes the need for ESD protection.
+During the final integration, it is highly recommended to go through any ESD protection required for the IP blocks in the design.
+Mostly there are some special power connectivity needs and other additions like diode clamps and IP pads might also be required.

 Well, human errors cannot be eliminated completely and some fringes of risks are always associated with the chip.
-But with a stern work flow management and these stringent design practices the risk can be managed and mitigated greatly, and the design engineers can head towards the tapeout phase with much more self-reliance!
+But with stern workflow management and these stringent design practices, the risk can be managed and mitigated greatly, and the design engineers can head towards the tapeout phase with much more self-reliance!